cyberbotics/webots/docs/automobile/openstreetmap-importer.md

 ## Dependencies

-Follow [these instructions](../guide/using-python.md) to install Python3.
+Follow [these instructions](../guide/using-python.md) to install Python 3.

 Then install the Python `lxml`, `pyproj`, `shapely` and `webcolors` modules, as described below.